 - major trauma rehabilitation and rehabilitation along the acute care pathway

-- working in the assessment and management of patients with disorders of consciousness (PDoC)
+- assessment and management of patients with disorders of consciousness

-- developing skills in the management of chronic pain
+- improved skills in the management of chronic pain

-- working with palliative care teams to support end of life care in patients with complex disability
+- end-of-life care in patients with complex disability

 - further differentiation of specific fields of interest within the specialty including further development of musculoskeletal rehabilitation and increased focus on vocational rehabilitation

 Rehabilitation medicine is a highly rewarding specialty.
 The long-term nature of treatment will allow you to get to know your patient and their family and deliver first-class, holistic care.

 How much can I earn?